Reports: Rumored Giants target Imanaga heading to Cubs

 Shōta Imanaga appears headed to the Windy City.

 The Japanese left-hander has reached a deal with the Chicago Cubs, according to multiple reports on Tuesday.
-Imanaga reportedly will undergo a physical with the club on Thursday, when his 45-day posting window is set to close at 2 p.m.
+Imanaga will undergo a physical with the team on Thursday, per USA Today's Bob Nightengale, when his 45-day posting window is set to close at 2 p.m.
 PT.

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.